 The ideational components gathered so far – from both the conceptual analysis of governability and the identity core – disclose an interesting relationship between the leader, the people and his style of ruling.
-On both sides of the policy flip-flop Netanyahu maintains a strong perception of himself as a leader of his people – national interest in the UN agreement and ‘his’ people, his ‘base’ with its cancellation.
-The reduction of mediating institutions – parties, government, government offices, civil service, experts, political actors – to loyal teams of politicians and hand-picked functionaries, is also a feature of what emerges as the main ideology – populism.
-Three tenants characterize populism – people, anti-elitism and nativism.
-We saw already that the minute Netanyahu has turned away from the UN agreement, he pointed to the ‘old’ elites – the supreme court, the New Israel Fund, the Left and the Media – as designated enemies of the people.
-The third component – nativism – is perhaps the most striking in the ‘illegal infiltrators’ case – as they are the ultimate others, the non-natives per se.
+On both sides of the policy flip-flop, Netanyahu maintained a strong perception of himself as a leader of his people – citing national interest in the UN agreement and pandering to “his” people, his “base” with its cancellation.
+The reduction of mediating institutions – the parties, government, civil service, experts, political actors – to loyal teams of politicians and hand-picked functionaries is also a feature of what emerged as the main ideology – populism.
+Three tenets characterize populism: people, anti-elitism and nativism.
+We saw already that the moment Netanyahu turned away from the UN agreement, he pointed to the “old” elites – the Supreme Court, the New Israel Fund, the left and the media – as enemies of the people.
+The third component – nativism – is perhaps the most striking in the case of the “illegal infiltrators” because they are the ultimate others, the non-natives per se.
 Populism is therefore well manifested in Netanyahu’s ideology towards immigration.

-However, populism is often studied as thin-centered ideology.
-That is, it is an incomplete ideology that can be coupled with other ideological core concepts to create a fully-fledged political ideology.
-Hence, in order to discern the full ideological core in regard to the illegal immigrants the greater policy picture needs to be analyzed.
-What are the policy arguments for Netanyahu when presenting the UN agreement, and what are those for dismissing it?
+However, populism is often studied as a thin-centered ideology – that is, as an incomplete ideology that can be coupled with other ideological core concepts to create a fully-fledged political ideology.
+Hence, in order to discern the full ideological core in regard to the illegal immigrants, we need to analyze the greater policy picture.
+What were Netanyahu’s policy arguments when presenting the UN agreement?
+What were his arguments for dismissing it?
 In what ideological family do they place his worldview?
 Neoliberalism, neoconservatism or plain populism after all?

-Netanyahu presented the backgrounded to the UN agreement and the immigration of the Africans into Israel thus: “the reason for that is that Israel is a very developed country, and the only developed country to which one can walk on foot from Africa”.
-It is clearly the economic reasoning – work immigration – that in his analysis is at the center.
-Derei, the minister of the interior, explicates that complementing the deportation of those 16.250 people by the UN, the other 16.250 would be dealt with as follows: “we will make job plans (work policy) so that they would leave to other places where their work is needed”.
-So the overall rationale for their immigration, as well as to the policy plan proposed by the PM and his minister, is clearly economic: they immigrate due to work and they should be dispersed – i.e. taken out of south Tel Aviv to other places in Israel where their work force is needed.
-Also, the rehabilitation of south Tel Aviv would be funded by the funds that would be saved due to the UN funding and the closing down of the Holot detention camp that cost 250 million shekels.
-This money would enable rebuilding the infrastructures of south Tel Aviv.
-Thus, it is an economic-driven analysis which recognizes global immigration due to market economy and accommodates it through Israeli economic plan that needs foreign work.
+In expounding the background for the UN agreement and the migration of Africans to Israel, Netanyahu noted: “Israel is a very developed country, and the only developed country to which one can walk on foot from Africa.”
+His analysis clearly focused on the economic reasoning – work migration.
+Deri, the minister of interior, explained that along with the deportation of 16.250 people by the UN, the other 16.250 Africans would be dealt with as follows: “We will make job plans (work policy) so they can move to other places where their work is needed.”
+So the overall rationale for their migration and for the policy plan proposed by Netanyahu and Deri was clearly economic: They entered Israel to find work and should be dispersed – that is, moved from south Tel Aviv to other places in Israel where their work force is needed.
+In addition, the money Israel would save thanks to UN funding and by closing the Holot detention camp (which cost 250 million shekels) could be invested in rehabilitating south Tel Aviv.
+Thus, it was an economic-driven analysis that viewed global migration in the context of a market economy and accommodated it via an Israeli economic plan that requires foreign work.